-Coddled eggs by literal definition are slightly cooked eggs, used as an ingredient in a number of dishes, perhaps most famously, Caesar Salad.
-While eggs can be coddled in their shells, the methods featured on this page focus upon using dedicated egg coddlers.
-These small porcelain dishes have been in use since Victorian times for coddling eggs and allow the egg coddling process to be better managed in a number of ways.
+Coddled eggs, by literal definition, are slightly cooked eggs used as an ingredient in a number of dishes, perhaps most famously, caesar salad.
+While eggs can be coddled in their shells, the methods featured on this page focus on using dedicated egg coddlers.
+These small porcelain dishes have been in use since Victorian times for coddling eggs and allow the egg-coddling process to be better managed in a number of ways.

-Coddled eggs are normally cooked in water which is slightly below boiling point and this, combined with the fact that the eggs are traditionally only partly cooked, has raised health fears among many in recent times.
-For this reason, this page will look at how the egg coddling process can be extended a little bit further to produce what amount to soft boiled, or lightly poached eggs, served with a variety of delicious accompaniments.
+Coddled eggs are normally cooked in water that is slightly below boiling point, and this, combined with the fact that the eggs are traditionally only partly cooked, haS raised health fears among many in recent times.
+For this reason, this article will look at how the egg coddling process can be extended a little bit further to produce what amount to soft-boiled, or lightly poached eggs, served with a variety of delicious accompaniments.

 It may seem to many that if we are to effectively boil/poach the eggs, the coddling process is an unnecessary inconvenience.
 On the contrary, this method of cooking eggs still holds a number of advantages over the simple boiling/poaching process, including but not limited to:

 - The egg can be effectively seasoned prior to cooking for maximum flavour.

 - The coddler ensures a perfect presentation of the cooked egg, where poaching is prone to going drastically wrong at the worst possible time.

 - Coddled eggs that are removed from the water and found to be slightly underdone can easily be further cooked, while boiled eggs can not.

 - Serving coddled eggs in the egg coddler makes for an attractive and original presentation.

 How to Coddle an Egg: The Basics